 To get a better sense of how effective data automation can make your job easier as an investment manager, it is helpful to understand the role automation plays in specific fund administration processes.

 Straight-through processing, systematic master creation, and fund-family reconciliation all facilitate successful services to high-volume trading funds supported by our teams in U.S. Bank.
-Somerville notes that in September 2019 alone, the Global Fund Services team processed more than 1.5 million trades captured from 13 client systems via almost 400 file transfers.
+Somerville notes that in a typical month, the Global Fund Services team processed more than 1.5 million trades captured from 13 client systems via almost 400 file transfers.

 When searching for an investment services partner to support your high-volume trading funds, it’s important to consider not only the automation processes that are currently implemented, but also how that partner approaches continuous improvement.
 Excelling in data automation requires a commitment to investing in automation technology, incorporating client feedback and thereby continually improving processes.

 “The timeliness of our reporting and the accuracy of our output is obvious to our clients, and this doesn’t happen by accident,” Somerville says.
 “It happens because we are continuously improving our data management.
-Throughout 2019 we have continued to build a central depository for all of our data, (our in-house implementation of a data lake) to receive, store and feed all fund services data via a single reporting portal, Pivot.”
+We continued to grow a central depository for all of our data, (our in-house implementation of a data lake) to receive, store and feed all fund services data via a single reporting portal, Pivot.”

 All that said, data automation on its will only get you so far.
 The unique features of investment funds, in essence the alpha that distinguishes management companies from each other means that the personal touch still counts.
 It’s important to find a fund services partner that combines advanced data automation with a client centric focus.